mwunsch/weary/README.md

 ### Weary::Request

 No matter how you get there, you'll end up with a Weary::Request object.
 Call the `perform` method to actually make the request and get back a `Weary::Response`.
-That's not entirely true `Weary::Request#perform` is asynchronous and non-blocking.
+That's not entirely true... `Weary::Request#perform` is asynchronous and non-blocking.
 It returns a future and will only block once you call a method on the response.
 You can optionally pass a block that's executed once the response has returned.

 By default, the request is performed through [Net::HTTP](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/net/http/rdoc/Net/HTTP.html).
 This is done through `Weary::Adapter::NetHttp`.
 A `Weary::Adapter` is just a special kind of Rack application. `Request#adapter` allows you to hook up your own.
+Weary also includes adapters for [Typhoeus](http://typhoeus.github.com/) and [Excon](https://github.com/geemus/excon).

 ## Rack